 QA & Testing topics

-The list of topics can be used as a checklist to determine whether the relevant topics for a certain project, release, team etc. have been covered or at least thought about.
+The list of topics can be used as a checklist to determine whether the relevant activities for a certain project, release, team etc. have been covered or at least thought about.

 In addition to using the topics list as a checklist, topics can also be worked out – whether detailed or not – for a specific situation.
 Depending on the IT delivery model that is used, the relevant topics can then be included in, for example, a "way of working", or "Definition of Done" (such as in a high-performance IT delivery model), or be included in, for example, a (master) test plan (as in a sequential IT delivery model).